Chalcolithic: South Asia

 Ceramic similarities between the Indus Valley Civilisation, southern Turkmenistan, and northern Iran during 4300–3300 BC of the Chalcolithic period suggest considerable mobility and trade.

 The term "Chalcolithic" has also been used in the context of the South Asian Stone Age.

 In Bhirrana, the earliest Indus civilization site, copper bangles and arrowheads were found.
 The inhabitants of Mehrgarh in present-day Pakistan fashioned tools with local copper ore between 7000 and 3300 BC.

-The Nausharo site was a pottery workshop in province of Balochistan, Pakistan, that dates to 4,500 years ago; 12 blades and blade fragments were excavated there.
+The Nausharo site was a pottery workshop in the province of Balochistan, Pakistan, that dates to 4,500 years ago; 12 blades and blade fragments were excavated there.
 These blades are 12–18 cm long, 1.2–2.0 cm wide, and relatively thin.
 Archaeological experiments show that these blades were made with a copper indenter and functioned as a potter's tool to trim and shape unfired pottery.
 Petrographic analysis indicates local pottery manufacturing, but also reveals the existence of a few exotic black-slipped pottery items from the Indus Valley.

 In India, Chalcolithic culture flourished in mainly four farming communities – Ahar or Banas, Kayatha, Malwa, and Jorwe.
 These communities had some common traits like painted pottery and use of copper, but they had a distinct ceramic design tradition.
 Banas culture (2000–1600 BC) had ceramics with red, white, and black design.
 Kayatha culture (2450–1700 BC) had ceramics painted with brown colored design.
 Malwa culture (1900–1400 BC) had profusely decorated pottery with red or black colored design.
 Jorwe culture (1500–900 BC) had ceramics with matte surface and black-on-red design.

 Pandu Rajar Dhibi (2000–1600 BC) is a Chalcolithic site in the eastern part of the Indian subcontinent.
 It is located on the south bank of Ajay River in West Bengal.
 Blackware, painted Koshi ware, pottery, various ornaments made of pearl and copper, various types of tools, pieces of fabric woven from Shimul cotton thread, human and various animal skeletons, burnt clay fragments have been found at the site.

 In March 2018, archaeologists had discovered three carts and copper artifacts including weapons dating to 1800 BC in Sanauli village of Uttar Pradesh.
 The artifacts belongs to Ochre Coloured Pottery culture.